Huy-Ngo/acanban/docs/source/intro.rst

 are targeting software development projects,
 The application of Kanban board and Gantt chart as project management tools can benefit any other fields.
-In fact, using Kanban board in non-IT fields is also known to improve productivity by saving time and aid internal communication. |~| [willeke]_
+In fact, using Kanban board in other fields is also known to improve productivity by saving time and aid internal communication. |~| [willeke]_

 As effective and popular as existing project management systems are,